How To Make A Weekly Menu Plan

 Step 2.
 Sort by proteins.

 Even people who love chicken tire of eating it for dinner every night.
 If your list of trusty recipes is all chicken-based, head back to your recipe file and mix things up!
-For my family, I try to serve two chicken meals, 2 meatless meals, 2 fish meals, and one beef meal per week.
+I try to serve two chicken meals, 2 meatless meals, 2 fish meals, and one beef meal per week.
 Then I alternate the proteins so we aren’t eating the same one on two nights in a row.

 Step 3.
 Make two lists.